emanguy/QuestTracker-FrontendApi/README.md

 To acquire a login token, the command `yarn run get-auth` can be run.
 Just be sure to enter your desired testing username and password in the appropriate spot in [loginAssist.js](loginAssist.js).

 Once that's done, you should be able to hit any of the CRUD endpoints under /quests.
+Sample requests for the quest controller can be found [here](https://documenter.getpostman.com/view/863422/RWgjb2so).